Overall Idaho CPA CPE Requirements

 - Natural disasters of a sort which interfere with the ability to complete continuing professional education

-- Any other circumstances which greatly interfere with a member’s ability to complete continuing professional education requirements in an appropriate, timely manner
+- Any other circumstances which interfere with a member’s ability to complete CPE requirements in a timely manner

 Article written by Braden Norwood